-Cerebral Palsy and Medical Negligence
+Cerebral Palsy Compensation

 Cerebral Palsy is a term used to describe a group of chronic permanent physical conditions affecting body movement and muscle coordination.
 Its effect can be as mild as just a weakness in one hand ranging to almost complete lack of movement.
 People with cerebral palsy may have seizures and other impairments affecting their speech, vision, hearing and/or intellect.

 In Australia it is estimated that a child is born with cerebral palsy every 18 hours.
-Worldwide, the incidence is the same - its about 1 in 400 births.
+Worldwide, the incidence is the same - it's about 1 in 400 births.
 There is no pre-birth test.
 There is no known cure for cerebral palsy.

 Cerebral palsy, except in its mildest forms, can be seen in the first 12-18 months of life.
 It presents when children fail to reach movement milestones.

-Types of cerebral palsy:
+Types of Cerebral Palsy

-• Spastic quadriplegia CP involves rigidity and involuntary jerky muscular contractions of all four limbs and is usually caused by a prolonged period of hypoxia.
+Spastic quadriplegia involves rigidity and involuntary jerky muscular contractions of all four limbs and is usually caused by a prolonged period of hypoxia.
 This is the most common type, affecting 70-80% of the people with the condition.

-• Dyskinetic cerebral palsy
+Dyskinetic cerebral palsy

 This type affects about 10-20% of people with cerebral palsy.
 There are two forms: